-Mother of brain-damaged boy wins $101M in malpractice suit
+Mother of brain-damaged boy wins $50M in malpractice suit

 OAK PARK, Ill.
-(AP) - A jury has awarded $101 million to the mother of a severely brain-damaged boy who sued a Chicago-area hospital for medical malpractice.
+(AP) - A jury awarded $101 million to the mother of a severely brain-damaged boy who sued a Chicago-area hospital for medical malpractice, but an agreement between the parties cut the amount to $50 million, a lawyer said Tuesday.

-Attorneys told the Cook County Circuit Court that medical staff at West Suburban Medical Center in Oak Park ignored ultrasound results that indicated the unborn baby wasn’t moving for six hours during labor on Aug.
-9, 2014.
+Attorneys told a Cook County jury that medical staff at West Suburban Medical Center in Oak Park ignored ultrasound results that indicated the unborn baby didn’t move for six hours during labor in 2014.

-A judge ruled Tuesday that 5-year-old Gerald Sallis‘ brain is damaged permanently because nurses and technicians ignored his mother’s concerns that she couldn’t feel him move.
+Experts testified that a cesarean section would have prevented Gerald Sallis’ brain damage.
+The 5-year-old cannot speak, walk or sit up on his own.
+The hospital was accused of ignoring Tequila Sallis’ concerns that she couldn’t feel him move.

-Experts testified that a cesarean section would have prevented Gerald’s brain damage.
-Gerald cannot speak, walk or sit up on his own.
+“To see this young child now suffer every minute of every day when he should be playing on a playground in kindergarten is a terrible thing,” said Sarah King, an attorney for the family.

-The settlement will allow him to return home after spending a year in a developmental disabilities facility.
+Before the verdict this week, both sides agreed to cap an award at $50 million if the verdict exceeded $50 million, said Keith Hebeisen, another family lawyer.

 Sign up for Daily Newsletters